airyqueervin/OrderlyPhoenix/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  CodingforKids

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Teaching Javascript fundamentals to kids(ages 6-12).

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+   Coupling visual learning, game theory, and an interactive environment to solidify programming concepts and javascript syntax for children.

 ## Problem ##
   > Describe the problem your product solves.
+ Getting into CS involves a steep learning curve including seemingly arbitrary syntax rules that results in a more difficult than necessary path for children.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Describe how your product elegantly solves the problem. avatars.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "yah its alright"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "just like that"

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "it was fun"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Log in now™